felipeclopes/redisrank/README.md

 ### The Finder Object

-Calling the `#find` method on a Redistat model class returns a `Redistat::Finder` object.
+Calling the `#find` method on a Redisrank model class returns a `Redisrank::Finder` object.
 The finder is a lazy-loaded gateway to your data.
 Meaning you can create a new finder, and modify instantiated finder's label, scope, dates, and more.
 It does not call Redis and fetch the data until you call `#total`, `#all`, `#map`, `#each`, or `#each_with_index` on the